 Minor Collision Repair

 Small scratches and fender benders usually take the least amount of time to complete.
 Depending on the season and severity, it could take just a few days to complete.
-Minor damage means the auto repair shop will be able to get your car fixed quickly because it’s less dependent on vehicle parts, paint, and other factors that tend to delay repairs.
+Minor damage means the auto repair shop will be able to get your car fixed quickly because it’s less dependent on vehicle parts like a side mirror malfunction, paint, and other factors that tend to delay repairs.

 Major Collision Repair

 If your car has significant damage, the repair process will take longer.
 Your mechanic may need to inspect and provide an estimate for what it will take to fix your car before your insurance allows the repair work to begin.

 Although it is not uncommon for the body shop to find more extensive damage once they start work on your car, this updated repair estimate should be brought to your insurance and included on your claim.
 If the auto body shop gives you a repair estimate of a few weeks to a few months based on the damage to your car, this is normal.